Next Start

 One problem to watch for is battery terminal corrosion, which can lead to the deterioration of the battery terminal materials as well as other parts of the starting system.
 It’s pretty easy to spot — typically, it’s a white, blue or green-tinged covering on the battery terminal, cables or posts.
 Corrosion on or around your battery’s surfaces can lead to increased resistance within the circuit, which can disrupt the electrical current.

-Keep reading to find out more about some of the causes of battery terminal corrosion, as well as steps you can take to clean and prevent it.
+Keep reading to find out more about what causes corrosion on car battery terminals, as well as steps you can take to clean and prevent it.

 Some batteries are refillable and rely on water for their operation.
 However, overfilling can cause the excess water to make its way out through the vents.
 Once water comes into contact with the battery terminals, corrosion can occur.